Jump to: [Side by Side Comparison] | [Best Combo Modem] [Best Spectrum Modem] [Best Budget Modem] [Compatible Routers]

 - Combo Modem Router: Both of those devices in one.

 In summary, you do need a wireless router to use WiFi.
 The modem is the device to bring the internet into your home but the router is the device to send it to your computer, TV, or phone via wireless signal.
 So you do need a modem and a router.
 You can buy them separately or together in what is known as a “combo modem router”.
 That part is up to you.
 Both work just the same.
-The main reason you would buy them separate is if you have a large home because a standalone router can be much more powerful.
+The main reason you would buy them separately is if you have a large home because a standalone router can be much more powerful.

 Best Spectrum Routers Chart